jtekt/auto-cicd/README.md

 Common:

+- `K8S_CONTEXT`: The name of the context to be used in k8s cluster
 - `K8S_HOST`: Public IP or DNS users will access when the service is of type NodePort (e.g., your node or load balancer address).

 For GitLab Container Registry: